2-, 3- and 4-Body Decays in the Constructive Standard Model: Some Techniques for Massive Constructive Amplitudes and their Squares

 \section{Some Techniques for Massive Constructive Amplitudes and their Squares}

-Before we begin the calculations, we will describe some of the steps used to square the amplitude, and reduce the amplitude to a suitable form.
-This will involve several identities, some of which are known and many which are novel.
+Before we begin the calculations, we will describe some of the steps used to square the amplitude, and reduce the amplitude to a suitable form but reserve a full treatment for our Appendices.
+This will involve several identities, some of which are known and some of which are novel.

 In order to square the amplitude, we will need a complex conjugate of the amplitude.
 This will involve the conjugation of spinor-chains which begin and end with a spinor but also may have one or more momenta sandwiched between the spinors.
-In Subsec.~\ref{sec:spinor conjugation}, we will derive the conjugate of a spinor-chain.
+In App.~\ref{sec:spinor conjugation}, we will derive the conjugate of a spinor-chain.
 As we do this, we will find that it is convenient to also find the transpose.
 Furthermore, we will find the conjugate of each individual spinor.
 Although the square spinor was defined to be the conjugate of the angle spinor, that only applies directly to the helicity-spinors and the angle (square) spin-spinor with upper (lower) spin-indices.
 We will see that there is a sign involved when the angle (square) spin-spinor has a lower (upper) spin-index.